LoopKit/loopdocs/docs/gh-actions/gh-first-time.md

 [:material-skip-forward:](#find-teamid) If you have an Apple Developer Account, skip ahead to [Find <code>TEAMID</code>](#find-teamid).

-If you do not already have a paid Apple Developer account, you need to purchase one ($99 annual fee).
+If not, you need to purchase one ($99 annual fee).
 It may take a few days for the account to be enabled.

 * LoopDocs has an [Apple Developer Program](../build/step6.md) page that explains in detail how to sign up for an account
 * This link takes you straight to [Apple Developer account](https://developer.apple.com) to sign up

 ### Find <code>TEAMID</code>

-You should sign in to your account before starting.
-There will be links to take you to specific pages; if you are not already logged in, you will be required to log in before you can go to that page.
+Sign in to your account before starting.

 - Open this link: [Apple developer portal page](https://developer.apple.com/account).
 - Click `Account` in the top menu bar
 - Click the `Membership Details` icon
     ![Apple Developer Account Membership Details](img/apple_dev_account-teamid-001.svg)
-- Next to the `Team ID` field, you will see a 10-character ID number.
+- Next to the `Team ID` field, is a 10-character ID number.
   This is your **Apple Developer `TEAMID`**.
     ![Apple Developer TEAMID](img/apple_dev_account-teamid-002.svg)
 - Record this for use when you configure your *Secrets* and when you configure your unique <span class="notranslate">App Group</span>
 - Stop a moment and double-check - if you get this wrong, you will have errors later

-    !!! tip "Do not "type" what you think you see" **Copy and paste** from the `Team ID` from the webpage.
+    !!! tip "Do not "type" what you think you see" **Copy and paste** the `Team ID` from the webpage.
         (Avoid the wrong number of characters; avoid typing an `8` when it should be a `B`.)

 ### Generate `API Key`

 !!! info "Need a Paid Apple Developer Account Set Up to Generate the `API Key`"
-    You cannot generate the `API Key` until you have the paid Apple Developer account set up.
+    To generate the `API Key`, you must have a paid Apple Developer account.

-    If you are still waiting for Apple to enable your account, you can skip ahead to complete part of the GitHub steps (see [New GitHub Account](#new-github-account) and [Create `GitHub Personal Access Token`](#create-github-personal-access-token)), but you will need to pause at [Configure Secrets](#configure-secrets).
+    If you are waiting for Apple to enable your account, you can skip ahead to create a [New GitHub Account](#new-github-account) and [`GitHub Personal Access Token`](#create-github-personal-access-token).
+You then pause at [Configure Secrets](#configure-secrets) until your Apple account is active.

 !!! abstract "Generate `API Key` and Collect all Four `Apple Secrets`"
-    This section will walk you through the steps required to gather or create these parameters.
+    This section will walk you through the steps required to gather or create these <code>Secrets</code>.

     |Name|Description|
     |---------|---------|